whatwg/compression/explainer.md

 ## Considered alternatives

-*   Why not simply wrap the zlib API?
+*   Why not simply wrap the [zlib](https://www.zlib.net/) API?

     Not all platforms use zlib.
 Moreover, it is not a web-like API and it’s hard to use.
-Implementing CompressionStream for zlib helps us use it more easily.
+Implementing `CompressionStream` for zlib helps us use it more easily.

 *   Why not support synchronous compression?

-    We want to be able to offload the work to another thread, which cannot be done with a synchronous API.
+    With a synchronous API, compressing a large buffer would block the main thread for potentially a significant amount of time, leading to jank and a bad user experience for users.
+An asynchronous API allows implementations to avoid this by chunking work and/or offloading it to another thread.

 *   Why not a non-streaming API?